-If a cannabis plant overmatures what happens is that the secondary leaves also begin to yellow.
-If you were not paying attention, and you let your cannabis plants grow past the optimal harvest date, the flower will be freer of waste, as the plant will have been better able to better remove accumulated traces of fertiliser.
+If a cannabis plant overmature's, what happens is that the secondary leaves also begin to yellow.
+If you were not paying attention, and you let your cannabis plants grow past the optimal harvest date, the flower will be freer of waste, as the plant will have been better able to better remove accumulated traces of fertilizer.
 This will soften the taste, and it will not be necessary to stretch out the curing.

 The classic literature mentions that the effects of this marijuana will surely be more narcotic, as part of the THC (not all) present in the plant will have degraded, becoming CBN (a cannabinoid with narcotic properties).
-It will, therefore, be a cannabis with a psychoactive effect (since the THC will remain in its composition), but with a heavier, more sedative effect, to be consumed at night, ideally.
-You’ll notice that its flavour is milder because the chlorophyll will have metabolized.
+It will, therefore, be cannabis with a psychoactive effect (since the THC will remain in its composition), but with a heavier, more sedative effect, to be consumed at night, ideally.
+You’ll notice that its flavor is milder because the chlorophyll will have metabolized.
 It will be as if the plant had been cured live.

 You can obtain different effects, tailored to your tastes, with the same strain of marijuana, depending on the maturity level at which you decide to harvest it.